 A safety behavior is a habit that people develop to help them cope with anxiety.
-Safety behaviors typically reduce anxiety in the moment, but can keep nightmares and insomnia going in the long term because they activate you.
+Safety behaviors typically reduce anxiety in the moment, but can actually maintain nightmares and insomnia in the long term because they activate you.
+They may make you feel like you have more control of a situation than you actually do.
 Safety behaviors might include:

-- Checking locks, doors, security/surveillance cameras several times a night - Getting out of bed to check the perimeter of your home - Keeping the TV on or extra lights on all night - · Getting up to check out noises during the night - Checking on family members several times a night - Sleeping with a weapon near your bed harmed, it will be difficult to relax enough to go to sleep.
-It may seem that going to check out every noise that you hear while you're lying in bed would help you cope with these fears, but this sort of checking can keep your symptoms going.
+- Checking locks, doors, security/surveillance cameras several times a night - Getting out of bed to check the perimeter of your home - Keeping the TV on or extra lights on all night - Getting up to check out noises during the night - Checking on family members several times a night - Sleeping with a weapon near your bed

 Do you currently check for safety at night or when sleeping?
+[Consider objective safety of the person's environment and items endorsed on the Fear of Sleep Inventory, if administered.]

-While it makes sense to check for safety before going to bed or if you hear a very loud noise during the night, other safety behaviors may impact your sleep and progress in treatment.
-If you are lying in bed and thinking about how you and your family could be
+While it makes sense to check for safety before going to bed or if you hear a very loud noise during the night, additional safety behaviors may interfere with sleep and progress in treatment.
+If you are lying in bed and thinking about how you and your family could be harmed, it will be difficult to relax enough to go to sleep.
+It may seem that going to check out every noise that you hear while you're lying in bed would help you cope with these fears, but this sort of checking behavior can actually interfere with your sleep and maintain your symptoms.